SCA

 Meetings

 Meetings are where two or more members share experience, strength, and hope with each other, so that they may solve their common problem and help others to recover.
-The founders of Alcoholics Anonymous realized that they needed to "talk this disease to death" with each other, and the experience of SCA members confirms that realization.
 Meetings are typically held in public places, such as at community centers, 12-step clubs, or religious organizations.
 Occasionally, a meeting may be held at a private residence.
+Please visit the "Find a Meeting" page for specific times and locations.

 Meeting Formats and What to Expect at a Meeting